List of mammals of Cuba

 This is a list of the mammal species recorded in Cuba.
-Of the mammal species in Cuba, five of the species listed are considered to be extinct.
+Of the mammal species in Cuba, twelve of the species listed are considered to be extinct.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Sirenia (manatees and dugongs)

 Sirenia is an order of fully aquatic, herbivorous mammals that inhabit rivers, estuaries, coastal marine waters, swamps, and marine wetlands.
 All four species are endangered.